frictionlessdata/frictionless-py/docs/framework/actions.md

 ## Extract

 Extract is a high-level function (action) to read tabular data from a data source.
+The output is encoded in 'utf-8' scheme.

 ### Example